Jose Garcia Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 13th in the league with a collective nine strikeouts per nine innings.
+- The Phillies pitching staff ranks 15th in the league with a collective 8.9 strikeouts per nine innings.

-- The Phillies have a 5.38 team ERA that ranks 25th across all league pitching staffs.
+- The Phillies' 5.13 team ERA ranks 24th among all league pitching staffs.

-- Phillies pitchers combine to rank 16th in baseball in home runs surrendered (15 total, 1.2 per game).
+- Phillies pitchers combine to allow 15 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- Walker (0-1) makes the start for the Phillies, his third of the season.
+- The Phillies will look to Strahm (1-0) in his third start this season.

 © 2023 Data Skrive.
 All rights reserved.